-The Return to Practice programme for nurses is run by Health Education England (HEE) now NHS England and has so far supported nearly 8000 returning nurses since its inception in 2014, recognising that supporting experienced nurses to return to practice is an effective route to strengthen our workforce and bring expertise back into practice.
+The Return to Practice programme for midwives is run by Health Education England (NHS England) now NHS England and has supported hundreds of midwives to return to their profession, recognising that supporting experienced midwives to return to practice is an effective route to strengthen our workforce and bring expertise back into practice.

-If you have left practice and are unable to meet the readmission requirements set out by the Nursing and Midwifery Council (NMC), the return to practice programme might be the right option for you.
+If you have left practice and are unable to meet the readmission requirements set out by the Nursing and Midwifery Council (NMC), the return to practice programme or Test of Competence might be the right option for you.

 Your wealth of experience and your life skills are vital for today's NHS and care sector.

-Colleagues in practice placement settings are ready to welcome you, make you part of the team and get you up and running as a registered nurse as quickly as possible.
+Colleagues in practice placement settings are ready to welcome you, make you part of the team and get you up and running as a registered midwife as guickly as possible.

-Undertaking the RtP programme can feel like a daunting prospect when you have been away from nursing for a while, but we want to assure you that we understand the challenges, and the team will work with you to give you the best possible chance of success.
-There will be a huge body of goodwill, support and encouragement following you through the programme and the NHS England London region RtP team, your university, your practice educators and the RtP bureaus will support you if you are unsure about anything.
+Undertaking the RtP programme or the Test of Competence can feel like a daunting prospect when you have been away from midwifery for a while, but we want to assure you that we understand the challenges, and the team will work with you to give you the best possible chance of success.
+There will be a huge body of goodwill, support and encouragement following you through the programme and the NHS England London RtP team, your university, your practice educators and the RtP bureaus will support you if you are unsure about anything.
 In this guide, we will explain in detail the two different pathways to complete the RtP programme and provide information about the Test of Competence (ToC).

-After successful completion of the programme and regaining NMC registration, you will be ready to take up a registered nursing role.
+After successful completion of the programme or Test of Competence and regaining NMC registration, you will be ready to take up a registered midwifery role.